 These are all symptoms that might indicate an infection with your implant.
 You will only know if you actually have an infection by getting a dentist to confirm it.
 They will likely examine the mouth for signs of infection as well as x-ray the mouth.
 If the infection is confirmed, there are a few options for treatment depending on the severity.

 How to remedy the infection

 The best treatment is prevention.
-You should follow your dentist’s or oral surgeon’s aftercare instructions closely to prevent an infection from occuring in the first place.
-This will likely include keeping your oral hygiene in check to make sure that bacteria does not have the chance to colonize or that debris is not stuck anywhere in the mouth.
+You should follow your dentist’s or oral surgeon’s aftercare instructions closely to prevent an infection from occurring in the first place.
+This will likely include keeping your oral hygiene in check to make sure that bacteria do not have the chance to colonize or that debris is not stuck anywhere in the mouth.

 If your symptoms are mild, you might be able to get away with antibiotic treatment and continued good oral hygiene with antiseptic rinsing.
 In cases where symptoms grow worse, you might need to have the entire implant removed so that the infection can be properly cured.

 There are a lot of factors that are important here including the type of implant, the extent of the infection, if the bone was lost during infection, and other symptoms that occurred during the infection.
 This is why it is important to consult your dental specialist as soon as possible.

 Until you are able to reach the dentist, you might manage your symptoms by alternating icing and warm compress on the area, especially if you are experiencing pain and swelling.

 Like a toothache, an implant infection is usually not an emergency.
 If you know the symptoms beforehand, you will be better able to recognize the early signs.